 PRF Phase 4 payments are based on providers’ lost revenue and expenditures between July 1, 2020 and March 31, 2021, in conformity with the requirements of the Coronavirus Response and Relief Supplemental Appropriations Act of 2020 (CRRSAA).
 PRF Phase 4 is intended to reimburse smaller providers for their lost revenues and pandemic-related expenses at a higher rate compared to larger providers.
-This characteristic stems from the Biden Administration’s ongoing commitment to social equity, as smaller providers tend to operate on thinner margins and often serve vulnerable or isolated communities when compared to larger providers.
-Because Medicaid, CHIP, and Medicare patients tend to be lower income and have greater and more complex medical needs, PRF Phase 4 will also include bonus payments for providers who serve these individuals.
-HRSA will price these bonus payments at the generally higher Medicare rates to ensure equity amongst providers serving low-income children, pregnant women, people with disabilities, and seniors.
-In parallel, HRSA will make ARP payments to providers based on the amount of Medicaid, CHIP, and/or Medicare services they provide to patients who live in rural areas as defined by the HHS Federal Office of Rural Health Policy.
-For both programs, HRSA will use existing Medicaid, CHIP, and Medicare claims data to calculate payments.
+This characteristic stems from the Biden Administration’s ongoing policy focus on social equity, as smaller providers tend to operate on thinner margins and often serve vulnerable or isolated communities when compared to larger providers.
+Because Medicaid, CHIP, and Medicare patients tend to be lower income and have greater and more complex medical needs, HRSA is distributing 25% of PRF Phase 4 funding as bonus payments for providers who serve these individuals.
+HRSA will price these bonus payments at the generally higher Medicare rates in an attempt to promote equity amongst providers serving low-income children, pregnant women, people with disabilities, and seniors.
+Similar to the ARP Rural payments announced in November 2021, HRSA is using Medicare reimbursement rates to calculate these Phase 4 payments in an effort to mitigate disparities due to varying Medicaid reimbursement rates.

 HHS has also updated the Terms and Conditions for Phase 4 and ARP Rural payments to require that PRF payments are being properly used in response to the financial impact of COVID-19.
 Recipients who receive greater than $10,000 are required to notify HHS of any merger or acquisition activity with another healthcare provider.
 Providers who report a merger or acquisition may be more likely to be audited.